 When a cooperative is first formed, it takes several years before it begins to show its first profit.
 Even then, the entire amount is reinvested to help stabilize the business and provide adequate cash-flow for growth.
 So instead of receiving checks, members will receive capital credit allocations to serve as promissory notes.
-As the financial position of the cooperative becomes stronger, with larger cash reserves and higher equity levels, the cooperative will begin to “retire,” or pay back, capital credits on a first-earned basis.

 As a co-op member, you are entitled to share in the cooperative’s margins.
 Each year, shares for the preceding year are calculated based on the amount of revenue paid in.
 Your share is referred to as capital credits and is refunded to members based on the equity necessary to maintain the financial soundness in the cooperative.

 The Cooperative shall allocate and retire capital credits in a manner that

 (1) is consistent with state and federal law;